slsa-framework/slsa/README.md

 <img align="right" src="https://github.com/slsa-framework/slsa/blob/main/docs/images/slsa-dancing-goose-logo.svg">

-SLSA (pronounced ["salsa"](https://www.google.com/search?q=how+to+pronounce+salsa)) is security framework from source to service, giving anyone working with software a common language for increasing levels of software security and supply chain integrity.
+SLSA (pronounced ["salsa"](https://www.google.com/search?q=how+to+pronounce+salsa)) is a security framework from source to service, giving anyone working with software a common language for increasing levels of software security and supply chain integrity.
+It’s how you get from safe enough to being as resilient as possible, at any link in the chain.

 **The best way to read about SLSA is to visit [slsa.dev].**